 As cliché as it sounds, chicken soup really is a powerful weapon against the common cold.
 It has actually been proven to have medical benefits.
 Apparently, the soup helps to slow down the movement of white blood cells in the body, allowing them to stay longer in the area needing healing, such as the upper respiratory area when you have a cold.

-Garlic is known for its bacteria and virus fighting powers.
-Making a soup using as many cloves as you can brave will not only help you fight your cold, but it will help protect the rest of your family against catching it too.
+Garlic is known for its bacteria and virus-fighting powers.
+Making a bowl of soup using as many cloves as you can brave will not only help you fight your cold, but it will help protect the rest of your family against catching it too.
 As an added bonus, it will also keep the vampires at bay while you’re nursing yourself back to health.

 Find a huge collection of garlic soup recipes here.